PrenerLab/BarriersSocioSpatial/researchLog.md

 Working under the fileMerge branch I created the merge.do file.
 This file runs a loop which adds a variable named `year` to each dataset.
 The second loop merges the `sample`.dta files with `fullcount`.dta files. i.e. `fullcount1970.dta` is merged with `sample1970.dta`, `fullcount1980.dta` is merged with `sample1980.dta`.
 The `year` variable was added to the datasets first so when the merges are completed the merge loop can assert that the `sample` years are merging with the correct `fullcount` years.
 After all of these loops are merged the third and final loop merges each combined dataset into one large dataset. i.e. `stlCity1970.dta` is saved as the master file, renamed as `stlCity40` and merged with: `stlCity1980.dta` `stlCity1990.dta` `stlCity2000.dta` `stlCity2010.dta`.
 These files were then added to the `fileMerge` branch under the `fileMergePIC` folder.
 A pull request was then submitted for the `fileMerge` branch.

+### 15 Dec 2016 - Jes

+Working under the variable-labels branch I created a master.do file and a data.do file.
+The master do-file creates the project name, copies the original dataset to the working directory.
+The data do-file pulls the copied, source, dataset from the working directory.
+It then generates a markdown file, and begins to label the variables from the merged data we previously compiled.
+The LTDB codebook was used to label the variables and make notes on certain variables.
+John R. Logan, Zengwang Xu, and Brian Stults.
+2012.
+"Interpolating US Decennial Census Tract Data from as Early as 1970 to 2010: A Longitudinal Tract Database" Professional Geographer, forthcoming.

+Because the dataset includes over 500 variables I used foreach loops that have a variable list.
+The year that the variable coincides with is in the variable itself. i.e. `pop70` = 1970, `pop80` = 1980, `pop90` = 1990, `pop00` = 2000, `pop10` = 2010, `pop0a` = 2006-2010 ACS data.

  >> > > > > > origin/master